dolphindb/api-java/README.md

 }
 ```

-### 7. Read/write DolphinDB tables
+### 7. Read from and write to DolphinDB tables

-Users may import data from other database systems or third-party APIs to a DolphinDB database.
-This section introduces how to upload and save data with Java API.

 There are 3 types of DolphinDB tables:

-- In-memory table: it has the fastest access speed, but if the node shuts down we will lose the data.
+- In-memory table: it has the fastest access speed, but if the node shuts down the data will be lost.
-- Local disk table: data are saved on the local disk.
-Data can be loaded from the disk into memory.
+- Local disk table: data are saved on the local disk and can be loaded into memory.
-- Distributed table: data are distributed across multiple nodes.
-Users can query the table like a local disk table.
+- Distributed table: data are distributed across disks of multiple nodes.
+Users can query the table as if it is a local disk table.

 #### 7.1 Save data to a DolphinDB in-memory table

-DolphinDB offers several ways to save data:
+DolphinDB offers several ways to save data to an in-memory table:
 - Save a single row of data with `insert into`
 - Save multiple rows of data in bulk with function `tableInsert`
 - Save a table object with function `tableInsert`

-It is not recommended to save data with function `append!`, because `append!` will return a table schema, increasing the network traffic.
+It is not recommended to save data with function `append!`, as `append!` returns the schema of a table and unnecessarily increases the network traffic.

 The table in the following examples has 4 columns.
 Their data types are string, int, timestamp and double.
 The column names are cstring, cint, ctimestamp and cdouble, respectively.
 ```